 Another photo opportunity and a quick trip inside the church was followed by a short walk along the Via San Paolinato to see the statue of Puccini.
 It was at this point that the serious business of finding somewhere to have lunch raised its head, as stomachs were complaining.

-As luck would have it we stumbled across a small restaurant (Pizzeria Rusticanella2 on the Via S. Paulino 32) which was just about to open and offered a reasonably priced lunchtime menu.
+As luck would have it we stumbled across a small restaurant Pizzeria Rusticanella on the Via S. Paulino 32) which was just about to open and offered a reasonably priced lunchtime menu.
 There was enough choice for everyone and at 13 euros for two-courses we settled ourselves in and enjoyed what proved to be a very tasty and satisfying meal.
 We gorged on rabbit ragu with freshly made pasta, followed by veal, but of course the real highlight was the gelato dessert – nothing beats real Italian gelato!!

 Once we had finished gorging ourselves on delicious carbohydrates, we finished our tour of Lucca with a trip to the church of San Romano, the Ducal Palace and the Piazza Napoleone before exiting the town through the Porto San Pietro.